magicsgram/JapaneseSpacer/README.md

 # JapaneseSpacer
 Japanese written texts don't contain spaces.
 Japanese Spacer adds spaces in between words.
 It also adds Furigana to help reading.

+THIS IS FOR THE BEGINNERS' REFERENCE ONLY!
+I DO NOT GUARANTEE THE ACCURACY OF THE GLOBALIZATION LIBRARY SHIPPED WITH WIN10.

 # Requirements
   - Windows 10 - 32/64 bit
   - .net framework 4.5